 Roadway deaths account for more than 90 percent of all transportation-related fatalities and have been above 35,000 annually since 2015.
 Traffic fatalities are the biggest transportation safety issue facing this Administration, and the status quo is unlikely to yield significant progress.
 In January 2022, the Department released the National Roadway Safety Strategy (NRSS), which is a roadmap for addressing the national crisis in roadway fatalities and serious injuries.
-The funds will support safety policy implementation and coordination of the specific Departmental actions identified in the NRSS that cross Operating Administration program areas, allow for a robust engagement with external stakeholders through a coordinated Call to Action directed at the roadway community, enhance OST's ability to successfully implement legislation and regulations focused on safety, and enhance OST's ability perform safety analyses that further policy development in cross-cutting roadway safety issues of interest to the Administration and
+The funds would support safety policy implementation and coordination of the specific Departmental actions identified in the NRSS that cross Operating Administration program areas, allow a robust engagement with external stakeholders through a coordinated Call to Action directed at the roadway community, enhance OST's ability to successfully implement legislation and regulations focused on safety, and perform safety analyses that further policy development in cross-cutting roadway safety issues of interest to the Administration and Congress.
+The outcome would be a strengthened, coordinated effort that will improve the Department's ability to have a concerted, well-supported effort that will change the status quo for advancing national roadway safety.